javascript-2020/https-quick/README.md

   - the server will return a simple hello page on the url <code> /hello </code>
   - it also provides <code> /favicon.ico </code>
   - the cacert can be downloaded from <code> /cacert </code>
-  - it adds cors support, all origins to get and post requests
+  - it adds cors support, for all origins to get and post requests

 <br>
 <br>